 Oops…did you make a mistake?

 HTV is tricky to remove from fabric if you make a mistake, so the best advice I can give is “Don’t make mistakes”.
-LOL Yeah, I know…it happens.
+LOL Yeah, I know…not helpful after the fact, but it really is the best advice.
 Carpenters have it right with their saying “Measure twice, cut once”.
-The HTV equivalent is “check the placement twice, press once”.
+The HTV equivalent is “check the weeding & placement twice, press once”.
 If, despite being as careful as you can, you do make a mistake, it may be possible to remove some HTV and reapply it the right way or in the right place.
 Try to fix mistakes right away.
 The longer HTV is adhered to fabric the harder it is to remove.

 To remove an HTV mistake, carefully heat it from behind with an iron (a mini iron might be easier to apply heat to a small area without affecting correctly applied parts of the design) and then use tweezers to pluck off the offending HTV while the HTV’s still hot.
 Repeat the heat & pluck until the HTV has been removed.
 If you have a larger area, or the HTV has bonded too well with the fabric, you may need to use a chemical remover.
 But even that should be used within 48 hours of application.